Explaining the inner workings of the points game, there’s always one topic where you see the eyes start to squint, as bewilderment takes over.

-For years, this has created unrest amongst flyers loyal to an airline, who feel like all the “good seats” they’d like to book with points go to those from other loyalty programs, many of which are created via credit card points.
+For years, this created unrest among flyers loyal to an airline, who felt like all the “good seats” they’d like to book with points were going to those savvy mileage fanatics from other loyalty programs, where many of the miles are created via credit card points.

 - Qantas started adding more first class availability, but it’s generally only now bookable with Qantas miles, and not bookable by British Airways, American, Alaska and other programs.

 - Delta & Virgin have made forays into aligning their redemption rates, so that Virgin isn’t a glaringly better option for booking Delta flights than Delta’s own currency.

 - British Airways started making two seats available on every flight in business, premium and economy, but seats are available to BA’s own members before they become bookable by people who use other miles, with few exceptions.